MatanKaufman1/sre-sec-project/README.md

-# Prometheus, Grafana, Jenkins Integration for Host and Jenkins Monitoring
+# Prometheus & Grafana with Jenkins Integration for Automated Monitoring

 This project provides an automated monitoring infrastructure setup using Prometheus and Grafana with Jenkins CI/CD integration.
 It includes automatic deployment, Jenkins monitoring, alert management, and Slack notifications.